About the scheme

 About the portable long service leave scheme

 Many workers in the community services industry work for different employers.
 They don’t always have 10 years of service with 1 employer to qualify for long service leave.
+To make sure community services industry workers can access a similar benefit to everyone else, a portable long service scheme was set up.

 The scheme does not over-ride the requirements of the Long Service Leave Act 1955.
-Under the Long Service Leave Act, employees are entitled to long service leave if they work for one employer for 10 consecutive years.
+Under the Long Service Leave Act, employees are entitled to long service leave if they work for 1 employer for 10 consecutive years.

 Related information